Sets of Translations

 Each time you change the status of any id of the set to "Unpublished" or "Trashed", the set status will change to "Not Completed" regardless of the status it had before(depending on the value of the option mentioned above).
 When changing the status of an id of the set to "Published", the set status will change to "Completed" if it contains as many id's as published content languages and all of them are published(depending on the value of the configuration option mentioned above).

-Warning: a set will not be allowed to contain an id assigned to language 'All', since by definition if an id is assigned to language 'All' it will be shown on all pages, and thus not required to be translated.
-For example, the module containing the login form will normally be assigned to language 'All', since the translation into every language is automatic using the standard language files of Joomla.
+Warning: a set will not be allowed to contain an id assigned to language 'All', since by definition if an id is assigned to language 'All' it will be shown on all languages, and thus not required to be translated.
+For example, the module containing the login form will normally be assigned to language 'All', since the translation into every language is automatic using the standard Joomla! language files.

 - Status: Modified.